Dynamic Space Filling: Discussion

 Needless to say, the variables $T_N$ and $t_N$ are correlated.
 For instance, from \eqref{PTt} one finds

 implying that

 A similar calculation yields

-To understand the DSF process in finite dimensions (Sec.~\ref{sec:d-dim}) we mapped it into two-species annihilation process with exactly equal numbers of particles of both species and particles of one species performing nearest-neighbor random walk and immobile particles of another species.
+The DSF process in finite dimensions (Sec.~\ref{sec:d-dim}) admits a mapping into two-species annihilation process with exactly equal numbers of particles of both species and particles of one species performing nearest-neighbor random walk and immobile particles of another species.
 This mapping leads to the decay laws \eqref{nt-d} for the densities of the species which we combined with naive criterion \eqref{crit} to estimate the halting time \eqref{T-d}.
 More work is required to justify or disprove \eqref{T-d} in $d<4$.

 Conjecturally, the halting time remains a non-self-averaging random variable even in the $N\to\infty$ limit.
 One can justify this assertion when $d\geq 4$ by noting that (i) the duration of the final step is a non-self-averaging random variable, and (ii) the duration of the final step is comparable with halting time when $d\geq 4$.
 If $d\leq 3$, the duration of the final step is asymptotically negligible compared to the halting time, so we cannot use the same argument as in $d\geq 4$.